jojozhuang/jojozhuang.github.io/_portfolio/game-store-aspnet.md

 > An online eCommerce web store, built with ASP.NET MVC in C#.

 ## 1. Introduction
+This website has all the required functions as an eCommerce web store.
-### 1.1 Function Features
+### 1.1 Function
-* Pages: Home, Consoles, Accessories, Games
-* General Functions: View Product, Search Product
+Here are the available features.
+* Membership: Regular User, Advanced User, Admin User.
-* Membership: Register, Login, Logout
+* User Authentication - Register, Login, User Profile, Reset Password, Role, etc.
+* Product Management - Create, Update, Delete product.
+* User Management - Create, Update, Delete user.
+* Procure System - Shopping Cart, Order, Payment, Shipping.
+* Website Management - Dashboard.
+* General Function - Product Search.

-### 1.2 Technical Features
+### 1.2 Technology
+The frameworks and libraries used for this app are listed below.
-* C\#, ASP.NET MVC, WebAPI
+* C#, ASP.NET MVC, WebAPI
-* Azure Deployment
 * Entity Framework (Code First)
 * SQL Server for persistence
+* Bootstrap, jQuery
+* Ninject for Dependency Injection
 * ASP.Net Identity: User and Role, Admin Area
 * Authentication and Authorization
+* Third-party Payment Gateway
 * Cache: Output Caching, ASP.NET Cache
-* Bootstrap, jQuery
+* Azure Deployment

-* Ninject for Dependency Injection
-* Third-party Payment Gateway
+### 1.3 Demo:

-### 1.3 Live Demo on Azure:
+Live Demo on Azure: <a href="http://ect583final.azurewebsites.net/" target="\_blank">http://ect583final.azurewebsites.net/</a>

-[http://ect583final.azurewebsites.net/](http://ect583final.azurewebsites.net/)  (The website would be slow when you access it for the first time.
-Be patient!)
+*Note: The demo websites may be slow when you access them for the first time.
+Be patient!*

 Try it out on Azure with the following accounts:
 * admin@gamestore.com / admin